TacticalMetaphysics/Lisien/lisien/design.rst

 same branch.
 When looking up data for use in simulation code, a different data structure is used.

-:class:`lisien.allegedb.window.TurnDict` holds a variable's value for each turn in a pair of stacks, which in turn hold the basic :class:`lisien.allegedb.window.WindowDict`, a pair of stacks kept in order, tracking changes in a variable each tick.
+:class:`lisien.window.TurnDict` holds a variable's value for each turn in a pair of stacks, which in turn hold the basic :class:`lisien.window.WindowDict`, a pair of stacks kept in order, tracking changes in a variable each tick.
 Popping from one stack and appending to the other is the default way to look up the value at a given time.
 As values are stored in pairs, with their tick as the